kamithL/WireAppsSAhoppingCart/README.md

 - Navigate through different screens using the bottom navigation tabs, which include options such as "Home," and "Cart".
 - Add products to your cart by clicking the "Add to Cart" button on the product details screen.
 - View and manage your cart items by navigating to the "Cart" tab.

-### Description

-The WireAppsShoppingCart application simplifies the process of managing shopping carts on mobile devices.
-It offers an intuitive user interface with easy navigation and seamless integration with various features such as product browsing, and cart management.
-Whether you're a casual shopper or a frequent buyer, WireAppsShoppingCart provides a convenient solution for all your shopping needs.

 ## Dependencies